Frank Zappa's musical language

 14. Brown shoes don't make it (1967)

 "Brown shoes don't make it" has become a classical Zappa song, because it's such an elaborate example of Zappa's habit to bring different styles together in one song.
 The song has a multitude of themes, which are played after each other in a medley-like way, where the changes from one theme to another are abrupt, but without losing an overall structural idea.
 Most sections use various scales, but without a clear use of keynotes.
-"Brown shoes don't make it" has appeared on CD in two versions: the original studio recording and a life version, which has appeared on "Tinsel Town Rebellion".
+"Brown shoes don't make it" has appeared on CD in two versions: the original studio recording and a live version, which has appeared on "Tinsel Town Rebellion".
 The latter was released in 1981, but this version for stage performance must have been in use much longer, because it's the version that Ian Underwood has transcribed in "The Frank Zappa Songbook vol. I" of 1973.
 The differences between the two versions are mostly in the instrumental passages.

 General structure with starting time indication: